 Can a student miss part of the program due to other commitments?

 We strongly encourage students to commit to the full length of the program and to schedule other commitments when the program is not in session.
 Missing any part of the program can impact the student's experience.

 When will I get my admission decision?

-Admission decisions are released within 7-10 business days of receipt of the application.
+Admission decisions are released within 7-10 business days of receipt of the application and completed teacher recommendation.